chadrem/tribe/README.md

 #### Performance Summary

-Below you will find a summary of performance recommendations regarding the use of futures:
+Below you will find a summary of performance recommendations for futures:

 - Use Actable#message! unless you really need Actable#future! since futures have overhead.
 - If you use Actable#future!, prefer the non-blocking API over the blocking one.